abdulazeezia/Health-insurance-risk-and-cost/README.md

 All regression results are **highly statistically significant (p < 0.001)**.
 The null hypothesis — that the independent variable has no effect on charges — is rejected in all three regression analyses.
 Results are reliable for underwriting and premium pricing decisions.

-i am open to collaboration you can reach me via email: azeezia@gmail.com
+I am open to collaboration you can reach me via email: azeezia@gmail.com
 ---

 *Health Insurance Cost & Risk Analysis | Data Analysis Class Project*